-- The responsibilities of the Committee are documented in its current charter as follows: - Review the Audit and Risk Committee Charter, the Internal Audit Charter, and recommend changes or updates to the Board on an annual basis. - Recommend external auditor candidates to the Board, approve their fees, review the scope and results of the audit, and its effectiveness. - Approval of any non-audit work to be performed by the external auditors. - Confirm and assure the independence of the internal audit function and the external auditors, including the review of management consulting services and associated fees provided by the external auditors, all on an annual basis.
+The responsibilities of the Committee are documented in its current charter as follows:

-- Review with other Committees, management, the Head of Internal Audit and Compliance and external auditors, the significant risks or exposures that exist and assess the steps Management has taken to minimize such risk to the Company. - In consultation with the external auditors and the Head of Internal Audit, consider the scope and plan of the internal and external audit. - Review with the Head of Internal Audit and the external auditors the co-ordination of audit efforts to assure completeness of coverage, reduction of redundant efforts, and the effective use of audit resources. - In cooperation with the Director of Finance and the external auditors, upon completion of the quarterly review and annual examination, the audited guarterly and annual financial statements, annual audited financial statements and related footnotes, and the integrity of the company's financial reports are reviewed in accordance with the applicable accounting principles of the company. - The Audit and Risk Committee reviews and recommends to the Board of Directors, approving the quarterly and annual financial results - Examine any relevant major observations or recommendations by the external and internal auditors with management responses thereto. - Study any material changes required in the external auditors' audit plan, any serious difficulties or disagreements with management encountered during the audit process and finding solutions to them, and to other issues related to the audit process. - Annual consideration and review of the following in cooperation with the management and the head of internal audit: - The observations made by the internal audit during the year, and the management responses attached thereto; - The effectiveness of the company's internal control over the management system, business, technology, practices and risks; - Any changes required in the scope planned by the Head of Internal Audit.
+- Review the Audit and Risk Committee Charter, the Internal Audit Charter, and recommend changes or updates to the Board on an annual basis. - Recommend external auditor candidates to the Board, approve their fees, review the scope and results of the audit. and its effectiveness. - Approval of any non-audit work to be performed by the external auditors. - Confirm and assure the independence of the internal audit function and the external auditors, including the review of management consulting services and associated fees provided by the external auditors, all on an annual basis. - Review with other Committees, the management, the Head of Internal Audit and Compliance and external auditors, the significant risks or exposures that exist and assess the steps Management has taken to minimize such risk to the Company. - In consultation with the Head of Internal Audit and the external auditors, consider the scope and plan of the internal and external audit. - Review with the Head of Internal Audit and the external auditors, the co-ordination of audit efforts to assure completeness of coverage, reduction of redundant efforts, and the effective use of audit resources.

-- Review the company's dealings with related parties, and the inappropriate activities of the company (if any).
-The extent to which they are subject and complied with the controls related to those transactions - Review legal and regulatory issues that may have an impact on the financial statements, related compliance policies, programs, and regulators' reports. - Meet the Head of Internal Audit and Compliance Officer, the external auditors, other committees, and management in separate executive sessions to discuss any matters that should be discussed with the Audit and Risk Committee.
+- In cooperation with the Director of Finance and the external auditors, upon completion of the quarterly review and annual examination, the audited quarterly and annual financial statements, annual audited financial statements and related footnotes, and the integrity of the company's financial reports are reviewed in accordance with the applicable accounting principles of the company. - The Audit and Risk Committee reviews the quarterly and annual financial results and recommends to the Board of Directors to approve it. - Examine any relevant major observations or recommendations by the external and internal auditors with management responses thereto. - Study any material changes required in the external auditors' audit plan, any serious difficulties or disagreements with management encountered during the audit process and finding solutions to it, and to any other issues related to the audit process. - Annual review of the following in cooperation with the management and the head of internal audit: - The significant observations made by the internal audit during the year, and the management responses related to it. - The effectiveness of the company's internal control over the management system, business, technology, practices, and risks. - Any changes required in the scope planned by the Head of Internal Audit. - Review the company's dealings with related parties, and the inappropriate activities of the company (if any), and to which extent they are subject and complied with the controls related to those transactions. - Review legal and regulatory issues that may have an impact on the financial statements, related compliance policies, programs, and regulators' reports. - Meet the Head of Internal Audit and Compliance Officer, the external auditors, other committees, and management in separate executive sessions to discuss any matters that should be discussed with the Audit and Risk Committee.

-The committee has succeeded in completing many of its tasks in 2021, the most prominent of which are the following:
+The committee has succeeded in completing many of its tasks in 2022, the most prominent of which are the following: